 \section{Abstract}

-{ How many 2-cells must contain two finite pseudo-simplicial 2-complexes to admit a common, but not finite common, covering?
-We obtain an almost answer: the minimum possible number of 2-cells is 3, 4, or 5 (in each complex). }
+{ How complex must two finite 2-complexes be to admit a common, but not finite common, covering?
+We obtain an almost complete answer: the minimum possible number of triangles in a pseudo-simplicial triangulation of each complex is 3, 4, or 5. }

 \s 1.
 Introduction

 \proclaim Leighton's theorem {\rm[Lei82]}.
 If two finite graphs have a common covering, then they have a common finite covering.